misteraddons/mister_ini/MiSTercade V2/README.md

 These INI files are designed for the standard Direct Video use, which requires the HDMI jumper and doesn't allow for simultaneous HDMI and analog audio and video output.

+The HDMI folder contains an INI file meant for modern, HDMI displays.
+Remove the HDMI jumper and insert an HDMI cable to the lower HDMI port to use this.

 ## Key Settings
 ```ini
 vga_mode=rgb